SaimShaikh/Cloud_Computing/AWS/AWS_DataSync/Datasync_lab.md

    - Choose **Amazon EC2** as the hosting platform (deploys the agent as an EC2 instance running AWS's DataSync AMI)
 4. Fill in:
    - **Instance type:** `m5.large` (AWS-recommended minimum for the agent AMI — smaller types aren't offered because the agent needs the memory/network throughput headroom)
-   - **VPC:** same VPC as your NFS EC2 instance
+   - **VPC:** `datasync-lab-vpc`
-   - **Subnet:** the **public subnet** (the agent needs outbound internet access to reach the DataSync public service endpoint, and needs a public IP so the console can reach it on port 80 for activation)
+   - **Subnet:** `datasync-public-subnet` (the agent needs outbound internet access to reach the DataSync public service endpoint, and needs a public IP so the console can reach it on port 80 for activation)
    - **Auto-assign public IP:** Enable
-   - **Security group:** select the existing **`sg-datasync-agent`** (created in Phase 2 — do not create a new one here)
+   - **Security group:** select the existing **`sg-datasync-agent`** (created in Phase 3 — do not create a new one here)
 5. Click **Launch agent** (or **Next**, depending on console flow — this provisions the EC2-based agent instance)

 ✅ **Checkpoint:** A new EC2 instance appears (agent), and the DataSync console shows an agent in "Not activated" state.
-No security group edits are needed — everything was already scoped correctly in Phase 2.
+No security group or networking edits are needed — everything was already scoped correctly in Phases 1 and 3.

 ---

-## 🧭 PHASE 7 — Activate the Agent
+## 🧭 PHASE 8 — Activate the Agent

 1. Note the **Public IP** of the newly launched agent EC2 instance
 2. In a browser, go to: